landoskape/vrAnalysis/docs/contributing.md

 # Contributing

-Thank you for your interest in contributing to vrAnalysis2!
+Thank you for your interest in contributing to vrAnalysis!

 ## Development Setup